jennxsierra/ub-bint/README.md

 ## File Structure

-- **2023-1**
-    - **cmps1131-prog1**
-        - **week1**
-            - Project files for Week 1.
-        - **week2**
-            - Project files for Week 2.
-        - ...
-    - **cmps1134-foc**
-        - **week1**
-            - Project files for Week 1.
-        - ...
+Folders are divided by semester, course, and assessment type.

+- `2023-1` Fall Semester (August 2023 to December 2023)
+    - `[cmps1131]` Principles of Programming 1
+    - `[cmps1134]` Fundamentals of Computing
+- `2023-2` Spring Semester (January 2024 to May 2024)
+    - `[cmps1232]` Principles of Programming 2
+- `2024-1` Fall Semester (August 2024 to December 2024)
+- `2024-2` Spring Semester (January 2025 to May 2025)
+- `2025-1` Fall Semester (August 2025 to December 2025)
+- `2025-2` Spring Semester (January 2026 to May 2026)
+- `2026-1` Fall Semester (August 2026 to December 2026)
+- `2026-2` Spring Semester (January 2027 to May 2027)

-### Navigating Semesters, Courses, and Weeks
+### Navigating Semesters, Courses, and Assessments

-This repository is organized by semesters, courses, and weeks.
+This repository is organized by semesters, courses, and assessment type.
 Here's how you can navigate through the structure:

-- **Semester X**: Click on the respective semester folder to explore the courses undertaken during that semester.
+- **20XX-X**: Click on the respective semester folder to explore the courses undertaken during that semester.
 - **Course Name**: Inside each semester folder, find individual course folders.
-Each course folder contains weekly projects and assignments.
+Each course folder contains assignments and assessments.
-- **Week X**: Inside each course folder, explore specific week folders.
-These folders contain project files, notes, and other materials related to that week's coursework.
+- **Assessment Type**: Inside each course folder, explore different types of assessment folders.
+These folders contain project files, assignments, and other materials related to the coursework.

-### Getting the Most Out of the Repository

-- **Code Samples**: Explore the code samples to understand different programming concepts and techniques.
-- **Project Work**: Find detailed project documentation and source code inside each week's folder.
-- **Notes**: Look for any notes or documents that provide additional context or explanations for the projects.

 ## License